HugoC1000/WolfNetPlus/README.md

 For Firefox: Go to about:debugging/
 Go to This Firefox
 Load Tempoary Addon and select the manifest.json

+## FAQ
+Q: Will this extension be avaliable for Safari?
+A: Apple Developer Program costs $99 USD a year.
+I do not see myself paying that in the future.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.